The American Community Survey in our Data Tools

 ACS Accuracy in 2020

 Due to the COVID-19 pandemic, data collection in 2020 was disrupted and response rates to the survey were substantially lower than in previous years.
-As a result, the Census Bureau revised its methodology to reduce nonresponse bias, and some margins of error are higher than seen in previous American Community Survey releases.
+As a result, the Census Bureau revised its methodology to reduce nonresponse bias, and accuracy for some measures declined.
 Margins of error are reported in all of Headwaters Economics’ reports.

 Find ACS Data in Our Tools